 K. NATIONAL CLASS CHAMPIONSHIPS

 - To be eligible for a National Class Championship, a rider must enter the following minimum number of events in the same class.
 However, only the maximum number of events will be counted.
-In the event of gross, reckless, or willful misconduct, at the discretion of the Official, a Disqualification (“DQ”) may not be used as a throw-away.

 - Class Points will be earned based on overall results per event as follows: